Best Apple Crumble

 Sweet, fruity with a hint of lemony tang and perfectly spiced with cinnamon and nutmeg this delicious Apple Crumble is simply THE BEST!

-A few days ago a dear friend from church gave us a bushel of apples from another friend who had several apple trees in her backyard and had way too much apples – they didn’t know what to do with them!
+A few days ago a dear friend from church gave us a bushel of apples from another friend who had several apple trees in her backyard and had way too many apples – they didn’t know what to do with them!
 I was glad that they thought of me when they were thinking of who to give these apples to!

 After all, I love apples and I especially love baking with them during fall season as I am the self-proclaimed queen of apple crisps and crumbles!